 Another characteristic of an empire fulfilling its destiny of decline, which accurately describes the current state of culture in America, is that people idolize and look up to sports athletes, actors, etc. in spite of their (many times) messed up personal lives.
 This is in stark contrast to holding up as a role model the explorers and early pioneers that helped make the empire possible.
 For example, Pasha found in Baghdad, during the 10th century decline of the Arab Abbasid empire, that many writers complained of how singers were corrupting their youth!

 One last major warning sign of decline, which has happened in America, occurs when the government provides expansive welfare programs for the poor.
 In the city of Rome, for example, the citizens were kept happy and distracted by government-sponsored bread and entertainment at the Colosseum ('bread and circuses').
 Although helping the poor is part of being Christian, it can at times encourage people to be lazy and not work.

 The above evidence points to the inevitable conclusion that the destiny of America is one where she is in the declining phase of her power and empire.
 Some indicators, however, are not yet as bad as they have been in previous world powers that fell.

-Given the information presented in this brief article, how should true Christians react?
-Believers living in declining empires should redouble their efforts to warn the world's nations (Matthew 24:14) about their fate if they do not repent of their sins.
+The ultimate question for believers in the Bible is how should Christians respond to the destiny of America?
+Believers living in declining empires should redouble their work in warning the world's nations (Matthew 24:14) about what will happen if they do not repent of their sins.
 Christians should also be wary of adopting, in their own lives, the negative beliefs and practices they warn others not to adopt.
-Ultimately, as Peter stated to those on Pentecost he called to repent, Christians must make every effort to save themselves from the corrupt society in which they live (Acts 2:38-40).